lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### not-sent CDA

 The not-sent function is generally used when the field value is specified in the Rule and therefore known by both the Compressor and the Decompressor.
 This action is generally used with the "equal" MO.
-If MO is "ignore", there is a risk to have a decompressed field value different from the compressed field.
+If MO is "ignore", there is a risk to have a decompressed field value different from the original field that was compressed.

 The compressor does not send any Compression Residue for a field on which not-sent compression is applied.